 At age 10, your son is growing steadily.
-He’s starting to solve problems logically and is likely to be more independent.
+They're starting to solve problems logically and is likely to be more independent.

 Your Son’s Body

 Your son is likely to stand somewhere between 4 and 5 feet tall at this age.
-His weight should be between 65 to 90 pounds.
-He could grow up to 4 inches a year, but about 2 inches is normal until he starts puberty.
+Their weight should be between 65 to 90 pounds.
+They could grow up to 4 inches a year, but about 2 inches is normal until they start puberty.

-He’ll be getting stronger, with his balance, stamina, and coordination improving.
-His ability to play team sports gets better.
-He should be able to use some tools, and his ability to do detailed activities like painting may be increasing.
+They’ll be getting stronger, with their balance, stamina, and coordination improving.
+Their ability to play team sports gets better.
+They should be able to use some tools, and their ability to do detailed activities like painting may be increasing.

-He’ll have lot of energy and should be getting at least an hour of physical activity a day.
-His diet should be high in fruit and vegetables and lower in fats, added sugar, and salt.
+They’ll have lot of energy and should be getting at least an hour of physical activity a day.
+Their diet should be high in fruit and vegetables and lower in fats, added sugar, and salt.